Bloodstain Pattern Analysis Expert Witness

 Do you provide “blood spatter” expert witness services?

 Yes.
 “Blood spatter” is a common term for bloodstain pattern analysis (BPA).
-I provide independent case review, written findings when appropriate, and testimony support based on the available documentation and reliable principles.
+I provide bloodstain pattern analysis expert witness services, independent case review, written findings when appropriate, and testimony support based on the available documentation and reliable principles.

 Do you also work as a “blood splatter” expert witness?